 • Provide practical experience of geographic information systems (GIS) and their application to glaciology.

 • Develop capacity to present ideas in written and oral form, to debate important issues and to synthesize information from the published literature and practical exercises.

 Students will be introduced to the mechanisms by which glaciers flow and the fundamental processes governing their behaviour.
 The course will then highlight the contemporary issues and state-of-the-art knowledge in the major glaciated regions, specifically Greenland, Antarctica, the Arctic ice caps, the Himalaya, the European Alps, New Zealand and Alaska.
 There will be a particular focus on contemporary response of these ice masses to climate change.
 Finally, the course will outline the ways in which glaciers shape the landscape and how this can be used to reconstruct past glacier behaviour, which is highly relevant for contextualising contemporary ice loss.

 The module will provide the students with skills in geographic information systems (GIS) and enable them to work with the remotely sensed datasets that are used in contemporary glaciological research.
 It will also develop transferable skills, particularly communication and interpersonal skills.
-The career pathways seminar will develop occupational awareness, by illustrating different career pathways for those working in glaciated regions and will afford the students the opportunity for one-to-one discussion of potential carer routes within this field.

 Outline Of Syllabus